pyranid/pyranid/README.md

 PreparedStatementBinder basicPreparedStatementBinder = PreparedStatementBinder.withDefaultConfiguration();

 // ...or turn some knobs.
-// CustomColumnMappers supply "surgical" overrides to handle custom types.
+// CustomParameterBinders supply "surgical" overrides to handle custom types.
 // Here, we transform List<UUID> types into a comma-delimited string PreparedStatementBinder preparedStatementBinder = PreparedStatementBinder.withCustomParameterBinders(List.of( new CustomParameterBinder() {